Sanjana006/DataSplice-ML-Project/README.md

 ### **2. Correlation Insights**
 A correlation heatmap revealed:
-- Moderate positive correlation between **Age**, **BRI**, and RA.
+- The highest correlation with RA is around 0.22 (with Age), which is very weak.
-- Strong correlations among dietary features (calories, proteins, carbs, fats).
+- BRI correlates with RA at roughly 0.13, also weak.
-- Dietary patterns cluster together, while RA has weaker direct feature correlations, indicating a non-linear relationship — suitable for boosting models.
+- All other dietary features (Calories, Protein, Carbohydrates, Fat, Fiber, Caffeine) show extremely small correlations with RA — generally between 0.00 and 0.07.

 #### Heatmap:
 ![Correlation Heatmap](/Images/heatmap.png)